Supervising PhD Research

 - Creating clarity about the mutual expectations of PhD students and supervisors

 - Performing a strength / weakness analysis of your own PhD candidate(s), linked to: developing scenarios for challenging situations that regularly occur.

 - Analyzing concrete challenging situations form your own supervision practice, and discussing suitable intervention strategies with your peers (peer consultation).

 - Applying insights from practice-oriented core literature in the field of PhD supervision.

 - Practicing with new supervising strategies (for example effective conversational skills) that can be used directly to improve your own supervision practice.

 - Formulating, implementing and evaluating concrete action points (SMART) for the improvement of your own supervision practice.

-Educational Consultancy & Professional Development translates academic insights into the daily practice of teaching.
+Educational Development & Training translates academic insights into the daily practice of teaching.
 As a teaching professional you can come to us throughout the course of your career for training, advice and solutions tailored to your specific teaching-related needs.
 Visit our website.